 Even if God’s existence accounts for the laws of logic (note that as yet, this has only ever been asserted by the presuppositionalist, never demonstrated), the argument now has nothing to say about whether anything else could or couldn’t account for the laws of logic, or whether God’s existence, while sufficient, is even necessary for such an account.
-Does actually God exist?
-We don’t know, because this argument doesn’t tell us.
+Does God actually exist?
+We don’t know, because corrected thusly, this argument can’t tell us.

 The second problem is far worse, as it pertains to the logical structure of the argument itself.
 In his refutation, Alex clearly explains that any disjunctive syllogism which uses a genuine dichotomy (p or not-p) for its first premise will necessarily beg the question.

 Begging the question is a formal logical fallacy in which the truth of the argument’s conclusion is assumed by the argument’s premises.
 An argument which begs the question has no force; it is the same as saying, “I’m right because I’m right”.

 Okay, so how does the “true” dichotomy lead to that?

 It should be clear to anyone who read Alex’s original refutation, but let’s go over it again.
 The form of the argument is this:

 3. Therefore, p

 But “not [not-p]” is logically synonymous with “p”.
 So really, the argument is:

 Obviously (1) is redundant here.
 It adds no propositional content that wasn’t already there.
 We can remove it from the argument, which now becomes:

 2. Therefore, p.